agoel11/Math-Forumla-GUI/README.md

 The formulas folder has all the images for the formulas

-The images are padded to be the same size 965x625
+The images are padded to be the same size 655 x 954

 *The icon of the GUI is also a Codeday logo if you look closely ;)*